ibraveboy/todo_react/README.md

+# Introduction
+This is a simple todo app created to practice TypeScript and Mobx.
+I have already been using redux on different projects but never tried Mobx.
+So in this project I use Mobx to understand the working of Mobx and also practice TypeScript.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).